 - 1. A scheme.
 The scheme identifies the protocol to be used to access the resource on the Internet.
 It can be HTTP (without SSL) or HTTPS (with SSL). - 2.
 A host.
 The host name identifies the host that holds the resource.
 For example, www.example.com.
-A server provides services in the name of the host, but there is not a one-to-one mapping between hosts and servers.
-"Host names" on page 9 explains more about host names. - Host names can also be followed by a port number.
-"Port numbers" on page 9 explains more about these.
+A server provides services in the name of the host, but hosts and servers do not have a one-to-one mapping.
+Refer to "Host names" on page 9.

+Host names can also be followed by a port number.
+Refer to "Port numbers" on page 9.
 Well-known port numbers for a service are normally omitted from the URL.
-Most servers use the well-known port numbers for HTTP and HTTPS, so most HTTP URLs omit the port number. - 3.
-A path.
-The path identifies the specific resource within the host that the Web client wants to access.
+Most servers use the well-known port numbers for HTTP and HTTPS, so most HTTP URLs omit the port number.

+- 3. A path.
+The path identifies the specific resource in the host that the web client wants to access.
 For example, /software/htp/cics/index.html. - 4.
 A query string.
 If a query string is used, it follows the path component, and provides a string of information that the resource can use for some purpose (for example, as parameters for a search or as data to be processed).
-The query string is usually a string of name and value pairs, for example, term=bluebird.
-Name and value pairs are separated from each other by an ampersand (&), for example, term=bluebird&source=browser-search.
+The query string is usually a string of name and value pairs; for example, term=bluebird.
+Name and value pairs are separated from each other by an ampersand (&); for example, term=bluebird&source=browser-search.

 The scheme and host components of a URL are not defined as case-sensitive, but the path and query string are case-sensitive.
-Usually, the whole URL is specified in lower case.
+Typically, the whole URL is specified in lowercase.